Knock me down with a wedgie feather!

-I am very aware of the honour bestowed on me but also the responsibility that I have been given.
-I have certainly given myself a huge workload and am currently writing up my report.
+I am very aware of the honour bestowed on me and the responsibility that I have been given.
+You can read and download my Fellowship report here.
 My goal is to work with OEH using my knowledge from the best centres overseas and incorporating that knowledge and experience into our standards and training.

 Dr Peter Spitzer was a physician, educator, researcher, innovator, performer, and co-founder and medical director of the Humour Foundation and the Australian Clown Doctor program.
 The "art of medicine" was to become the guiding philosophy for the rest of Peter’s life as he sought a holistic approach to caring and healing.